dandreiolteanu/FacultyCourses/README.md

 * **Andrei Olteanu** - *Website link* - [olteanu.io](http://olteanu.io)

-See also the list of my other  [github projects](https://github.com/dandreiolteanu) and my [LinkedIn](https://www.linkedin.com/in/andreiolteanu/)
+See also the list of my other  [GitHub projects](https://github.com/dandreiolteanu) and my [LinkedIn](https://www.linkedin.com/in/andreiolteanu/)